swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `addTask` operation always succeeds in adding a new child task to the group, even if the task running the group has been cancelled or the group was cancelled explicitly with `group.cancelAll`.
 In cases where the task group has already been cancelled, the new child task will be created in the `cancelled` state.
-To avoid this, the `saddTaskUnlessCancelled` function checks if a group is cancelled before attempting to create the task, and returns a `Bool` that is true if the task was successfully created.
+To avoid this, the `addTaskUnlessCancelled` function checks if a group is cancelled before attempting to create the task, and returns a `Bool` that is true if the task was successfully created.
 This allows for simple implementation of groups which should "keep creating tasks until cancelled".

 Cancelling a specific task group child task does _not_ cancel the entire group or any of its siblings.